Updated: Jul 31

 Me: Fucking excellent.
 You got it.
 I didn’t know what I thought of you, but now I think you’re great.

+He was into it.
 Well done Ron Kuby.

 Candles in the Rain is indeed a song by a writer performer called Melanie.
 She was young and beautiful when she sang it.
 She’s old now.
 Even older than me.
 It was a hippie anthem and one of the great Woodstock moments.
 They made a video for it many years before MTV.
 Here it is.
 It reminds me of the Donziger crusade.

 Then someone handed me a big basket with candles and asked me to hand them out to the rest of the crowd that didn’t have them yet.
 Me of all persons.
 So I was handing out candles and helping people light them … during this solemn vigil … when all I could think about was the use of completely justified violence; a real insurrection, not the wimpy January 6 one; and war.
-There you go.

 But everybody got a candle.
 And it looked like this: